-The functional currency of the Company is the Macedonian denar.
+The functional currency of the Company and of the Group is the Macedonian denar.

-The foreign exchange risk exposure of the Company is related to holding foreign currency cash balances, and operating activities through revenues from and payments to international telecommunications carriers as well as capital expenditure contracted with vendors in foreign currency.
+The foreign exchange risk exposure of the Group is related to holding foreign currency cash balances, and operating activities through revenues from and payments to international telecommunications carriers as well as capital expenditure contracted with vendors in foreign currency.

 The currency giving rise to this risk is primarily the EUR.
-The Company uses cash deposits in foreign currency, predominantly in EUR, and cash deposits in denars linked to foreign currency, to economically hedge its foreign currency risk in accordance with the available banks offers.
-The Company manages the foreign exchange risk exposure through maintaining higher amount of deposits in EUR as a proven stable currency
+The Group uses cash deposits in foreign currency, predominantly in EUR, and cash deposits in denars linked to foreign currency, to economically hedge its foreign currency risk in accordance with the available banks offers.
+The Group manages the foreign exchange risk exposure through maintaining higher amount of deposits in EUR as a proven stable currency.